When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 These are the safest ways to warm your baby's milk.

-There’s nothing worse than trying to put off a crying, hungry baby.
-When they want food, they want it now and have little patience for the time it takes to heat a bottle safely.
+There is nothing more stressful than trying to soothe a crying, hungry baby.
+When they want food, they want it immediately.
+They have zero patience for the time it takes to heat a bottle safely.

 Key Takeaways